9 Best Practices for Ensuring Cloud Compliance of Healthcare Data

 7. Eliminate the Risk of Connected Devices

 Connected devices have become extremely common because of the rapid development of technologies like IoT and AI.
-There are so many types of devices in the healthcare industry, which all are constantly connected to the network and hold patient data.
+The healthcare industry has many different types of machines that are connected to the internet and store patient information.
 Here are some safety precautions that should be put in place to eliminate risks in devices like these.

 • Install security patches and keep your connected devices updated.